mariaonoeva/mariaonoeva.github.io/_pages/Biennial.md

 Here you find more information about our workshop (CfP, general description, etc.) and the conference.
 In case of any questions contact us at mariia.razguliaeva.1@hu-berlin.de or onoevam@ff.cuni.cz.

 ### Workshop description
-This panel aims to bring together researchers who work on forms, meanings, and functions of PQs in their intra- and cross-linguistic variability.
+This panel aims to bring together researchers who work on forms, meanings, and functions of polar questions (PQs) in their intra- and cross-linguistic variability.
 We invite a diverse range of submissions that draw upon theoretical observations, experimental results, corpus research, and other relevant perspectives.
 The goal is to establish a productive dialog between different approaches and gain new insights into the nature of PQs.
 It is planned to address the following research questions (the list is not exhaustive):

 1) How do forms of PQs map to various facets of their meanings across languages?